Update: ‘Design’ section updated.

 Mercedes-Benz is conducting extensive research to make the body, body shell, and interior of its vehicles more sustainable.
 By the time the next-gen EQC meets production, the company may have new sourcing contracts in place for eco-friendly materials.
 Unlike the current EQC, which uses a mixture of man-made leather and real leather, the next-gen EQC could come with a completely leather-free interior option.
 The company is exploring new raw materials such as the cactus-based biomaterial Deserttex.

 For customers who prefer genuine leather in their cars, Mercedes-Benz plans to offer sustainably produced and processed genuine leather starting this year.
 From livestock breeding to tanning, leather production and processing will be under extra scrutiny.
-Suppliers will need to strictly adhere to environment conservation laws and abstain from illegal deforestation.
+Suppliers will need to strictly adhere to environmental conservation laws and abstain from illegal deforestation.

 In addition, Mercedes-Benz is looking into commercializing the innovative materials of its concept cars.
 For example, it is considering using the Vision EQXX’s animal-free silk-like biotechnological textile and its carpets made of bamboo fibers in series-production models.
 The company will switch to almost entirely CO2-free steel from 2025.